Top 5 Heart-Healthy Foods You Should Eat Every Week

 Every extra bite of greens shields me from hidden damage.

-Antioxidants: Shielding the Heart from Stress
+Shielding the heart from stress

 Why it matters: